 I had every intention of writing about the theories and beliefs I’ve clung to about Agent Cooper since my re-watch of Parts 17 and 18.
 If you’ve read any of my work or talked to me, you know that I don’t believe for a second that Agent Cooper changed history and prevented Laura Palmer from dying.
 You know that I believe that the scene of Laura’s body vanishing from the beach and Pete finally getting to go fishing on that February morning were but fleeting ideas shown to us visually that were not meant to be, as indicated by Laura leaving Dale in the woods at the end of Part 17.
 The past simply cannot be undone.
 What if I’m wrong though?
 What if Dale Cooper actually did prevent Laura Palmer from meeting Leo, Jacques and Ronette that night in the woods?
 What if instead of being pulled back to where we know she went (which is what I’ve always believed), she just went home?
 What does that mean for the story we have all known and loved for the past 27 years?

 Mark Frost’s The Secret History of Twin Peaks that was released several months before The Return premiered and brought about this idea of history having been changed.
-Readers tore through the book, completely unsure of what to make of these details that weren’t what long time fans remembered to be true.
+Readers tore through the book, completely unsure of what to make of these details that weren’t what longtime fans remembered to be true.
 One of those discrepancies was Laura’s age at the time of her death.
 The original series and Fire Walk With Me both had explicitly stated that Laura Palmer was 17 at the time of her death.
 Now, in one of many changes to facts, dates and details we thought we knew for certain, Mark Frost’s book stated that Laura was 18 at the time of her death.
 So now our work as Twin Peaks detectives becomes even more complicated.
 Did Laura simply disappear as the viral campaign suggested?
 Did Agent Cooper delay but not prevent her murder in Part 17, as The Secret History of Twin Peaks could be implying?
-Are neither true and the past wasn’t changed and we need to seek out other explanations for both the ads and the book?
+Are neither possibilities true, and the past wasn’t changed?
+Do we need to seek out other explanations for both the ads and the book?
 Or could all of the above be true?